Skip to main content

 Büchelgarten

-Our efforts at Büchelgarten werre aligned with a political initiative to create a greener urban space in the city centre.
-We cotributed by building a tipi and helping clear the area, significantly improving the garden’s overall condition.
+Our efforts at Büchelgarten were aligned with a political initiative to create a greener urban space in the city centre.
+We contributed by building a tipi and helping to clear the area, significantly improving the garden’s overall condition.
 We assisted in constructing furniture structures, making the garden more user-friendly.
 During the Kimiko Festival, we actively participated at the Büchelgarten stand, promoting the garden’s mission and engaging with the community.

 Heinrich Heine Comprehensive School

 At Heinrich Heine School we focussed on transforming the school garden into a vibrant learning space.
 A key feature of this transformation was building a herb spiral garden, which serves both, educational and practical purposes.
-We callaborated with adolescent groups, encouraging them to take a nactive role in the garden’s development.
-This project not only beautified the school graounds but also provided a hands-on educational experience fo the students.
+We collaborated with adolescent groups, encouraging them to take an active role in the garden’s development.
+This project not only beautified the school grounds but also provided a hands-on educational experience for the students.

 Hirschgrün Community Garden